Aureliux/CSE_687/README.md

 Results:
 The final output text file will be a reduced file containing one word per line in alphabetical order followed by a "1" for each time that specific word was repeated.
 A separate success file is also created in the output directory to mark the completion of the Map-Reduce program.

+* ### Project 2

+Requirements to Run:
+*C++17 - Needed to include the "filesystem" library used by the FileManager class.
+In Visual Studio, go to Project > Properties > Configuration Properties > C/C++ > Language > C++ Language Standard > ISO C++17 Standard.
+Google Testing - Need Visual Studio installation of "Desktop development with C++", which contains the capability.